Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 }
 ```

-Now restart Alfresco Content Services and then access the page with the `http://localhost:8080/share/page/hdp/ws/helloworld` URL.
+Now restart Content Services and then access the page with the `http://localhost:8080/share/page/hdp/ws/helloworld` URL.
 You should see the following page in Share:

 ![dev-extensions-share-surf-page-helloworld-aikau]({% link content-services/images/dev-extensions-share-surf-page-helloworld-aikau.png %})